berlinplan/berlinplan.github.io/readme.md

 > - Mean: kill 1
 > - No: due to App -> kill -> big damage

 > - End: save 7 lifes
 > - Mean: kill 1
 > - No: due to App -> kill -> big damage

 > - End: save all human kind </sub>
 > - Mean: kill 1 </sub>
-> - X: if this Case really happens, whole People on Planet get an Emergency Notification on APP to VOTE. </sub>
+> - X: An emergency situation will trigger an app notification for all people on the planet to vote.

 > - End: save Trapped Dog in car
 > - Mean: break others property, enter privat room
 > - Yes: app-> dont save life is a bigger damage than enter some ones private room

-> someone gives Money to Girl friend to Abort
-> is election candidate for anti abortion Law to save lifes
+<sub> **Can lying in an election to achieve power for a good cause later be morally justified?** </sub>
 > - End : save lifes
 > - Mean : lie through election
 > - No : app-> lying in election ->Long time act -> change Structure of brain -> the damage of Systematik lie to society is higher than save life.